tigerfarm/arduino/Altair101/READMEuserGuide.md

 How to load and run a program from the SD card.
 + Set the Sense switches to the file number value.
-+ Flip AUX2 down.
++ Double flip AUX2 down.
 File bytes are read into processor memory.
 LED lights flash success with a sound bite message.
 + Flip RUN, to start the program running from program counter 0.

 How to assemble, upload, and run an assembler program.